evkx/evkx.github.io/content/models/lotus/emeya/Emeya/_index.md

 ## Performance

-The Lotus Emeya has a maximum power of 450 KW (612 hp/604 bhp).
-The total torque is 710 nm (524 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.2 seconds.
-The top speed is 250 km/h.
+The Lotus Emeya has a maximum power of 450 KW (612 hp/604 bhp) and a total torque of 710 nm (524 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.2 seconds and has a top speed of 250 km/h (155.4 mph).

 ## Battery, range, and charging